piglovesyou/graphql-let/README.md

 <details>
   <summary>Efficiency</summary>

-There are things to make graphql-let lightweight and stable.
+There are things to make graphql-let light and stable.

 *   Sharing the processes.
 Generating files is expensive, so it runs less time to run GraphQL code generator and TypeScript API.
 *   Caching.
 Embedding hashes, as your source states, reduces the number of unnecessary processing.
 *   Sharing the promises.
 The webpack compilation in typical SSR applications as Next.js runs [targets](https://webpack.js.org/concepts/targets/) of `"node"` and `"web"` simultaneously.
 If sources are the same, the compilation should